goinstant/goangular/docs/v1/examples/auth.md

 });
 ```

+### 5. Main controller

-5. Lets start using the routes we configured with the `permissions` service to
+Lets start using the routes we configured with the `permissions` service to
 grant (or deny) a user access to a view.

 Here we put a few models on `$scope` for use in the view. `conn` will